ExtravaganzaTeam/KATAS-2023/current/adr/ADR_005_data_distribution.md

 [description of the problem and alternative solutions available (documentation)]

 The application must work internationally.
-Travellers are travelling overseas very ofter.
+Travelers are travelling overseas very ofter.
 To avoid a communication latency problem existing between end user device and datacenter some mechanism of application distribution between different datacenters located on different continents is required.

 ## Decision